LK/tt06-ans/docs/info.md

 #### Configure mode (`0b11`)

-Configuration mode allows you to program the symbol frequencies into memory.
+Configure mode allows you to program the symbol frequencies into memory.
 Before doing any encoding or decoding, you must enter configure mode and load the full symbol table into memory.

 When you enter configure mode, the chip will request data on the input interface to fill the symbol table.
 Because we have a 4-bit alphabet, you must write